Gamer-Dad/warlordsredux.altis/CONTRIBUTING.md

 # Guidelines for Contributing

 Thank you for your interest in contributing to our project!
-We welcome contributions from the community as they help improve the quality and functionality of our work.
-To ensure a smooth and efficient collaboration process, we have established some guidelines that we kindly request you to follow.
+We welcome contributions from the community, as they help improve the quality and functionality of our work.
+To ensure a smooth and efficient collaboration process, we have established some guidelines that we kindly request that you follow.

 1. Fork the Repository: Start by forking the project repository to your own GitHub account.
 This will create a personal copy of the project that you can freely modify.